Evaluating and preparing the jawbone for dental implant placement.

 - Determine that there is no pathology associated with the area that will interfere with the successful outcome (placement, healing and osseointegration) of the device.

-- One aspect will involve routine clinical techniques: visualization, palpation (touching, feeling), and measuring the jawbones.
+- One aspect will involve routine clinical techniques like visualization, palpation (touching, feeling), and measuring the jawbones.

-- The other will involve the use of dental x-rays.
+- The other will involve the use of dental radiographs (X-rays).

 The American Academy of Oral and Maxillofacial Radiology (AAOMR) considers a conventional panoramic evaluation to be the imaging modality of choice for initially evaluating a patient for a dental implant.
 (Tyndall 2012)